Rishikesh5577/Ocean-Plastic-Waste-Detection/README.md

 # Ocean Plastic Waste Detection

 Detect and visualize plastic waste in images using a FastAPI backend (Ultralytics YOLO) and a modern React (Vite) frontend.

-This project is built for clean showcasing on resumes/portfolios: simple setup, clear UI, and a single, polished release.

 ## Highlights

-- Plastic-only detection using YOLO with configurable confidence threshold (default: `0.5`).
+- Ocean Plastic detection using YOLO with configurable confidence threshold (default: `0.5`).
 - React (Vite) UI for quick uploads, with plastic count prominently displayed.
 - Annotated image preview (server-side rendering) returned as Base64.
 - Clean API surface: `/health` and `/predict`.